microPaul/The-DB-uno/README.md

 I2C-0 (PA2, PA3) appears on the DBuno edge pins SDA and SC respectively, placing an I2C port for the DBuno on the same pins as the original UNO.

-Additional pin port function assignments are as follows:
+Additional MCU pin port assignments are as follows:

 The Vref port (PD7) is provided on DBuno edge pin A0.